rlychrisg/truncateline.nvim/README.md

     -- which highlight group should be used for virtual text.
-    -- "Comment", or "Normal" are good choices, but anything in -- :highlight can be used.
-    hilight_group = "Comment",
+    -- "Comment", or "Normal" are good choices, but anything in -- :highlight can be used. you can also create your own and -- set the colour in your colour scheme's config. hilight_group = "Comment",
   },
 },